Docs

 acton test --coverage

-Coverage in Test UI
+Coverage in the Test UI

 acton test --coverage --ui